-Enrollment B
+Enrollment

-Admission to Mercer County Community College is open to all people who can benefit from a post-secondary education.
-MCCC's student body is diverse and includes adults as well as traditional students.
+Admission to Mercer County Community College is open to anyone who can benefit from a post-secondary education.
+MCCC's student body is diverse and includes both young adults as well as older learners.

-Students may attend day, evening, or weekend classes offered on the West Windsor Campus, the James Kerney Campus, or through MercerOnline.
-Students may enroll full-time or part-time while completing a degree or certificate program, or take courses on an individual basis.
+Students may attend classes during the day, evening, or on weekends at the West Windsor or James Kerney campuses, or online through MercerOnline.
+They may enroll full- or part-time toward earning a degree or certificate, or simply take a few classes.

-Mercer welcomes applications from students in other New Jersey counties and from other states and countries but reserves the right to limit such enrollments in programs with limited staff and physical capacity.
+Mercer welcomes applicants from other New Jersey counties and from other states and countries but reserves the right to limit such enrollments in programs with limited staff and physical capacity.